jimdavis1/Viral_Annotation/README.md

 ## How it works

-The code is currently designed to work on *Paramyxoviridae* and some *Bunyavirales* viruses, although I plan to add more.
-As depicted in the image below, it first performs a blastn against a small set of representative genomes for each genus.
+The code is currently designed to work on *Paramyxoviridae* and most *Bunyavirales* viruses, although I plan to add more.
+As depicted in the image below, it first performs a BLASTn against a small set of representative genomes for each genus.
 Then it sorts the results by bit score and chooses the best match.<br><br>
 For each genus, there is a directory of PSSMs corresponding to each known protein for that genus.
 The PSSMs are derived from a set of hand curated alignments.
-In the next step, it cycles through each directory of PSSMs (there may be more than one PSSM per protein), choosing the best tblastn match per pssm. <br>
+In the next step, it cycles through each directory of PSSMs (there may be more than one PSSM per protein), choosing the best tBLASTn match per pssm. <br>

 Note that it assumes your genome will have the same set of proteins as the nearest match.
 This is why it is not intended to be used as a discovery tool.
-In the even that a new protein is found, a new PSSM must be added to the PSSM directory.  <br><br>
+In the event that a new protein is found, a new PSSM must be added to the PSSM directory.  <br><br>

 ![Anno-Strategy](https://github.com/jimdavis1/Viral_Annotation/assets/7661533/0d6a3a44-47af-40bf-852d-5ddda250ad94)

 <br><br>Finally it performs any special rules on the proteins/ORFs.
 These rules are currently encoded in a JSON file called `Viral_PSSM.json`.
 The following is a description fo the current JSON strucutre. <br>

 The perl code reads the JSON file into a hashref, which has this general structure: `options->{virus}->{protein}->{option} = value`.
 So, for the F protein shown below, the options hash will have a bit score cutoff of 100 (fairly relaxed for a pssm), and a coverage cutoff of 65%.
 Upstream extension is turned on.
 This functionality extends the ORF upstream to find the closest Met (assuming it doesn't start with an AUG already).
 Downstream extension is also turned on.
 This searches for a stop codon in-frame after the PSSM match.
-These can be turned off editing the JSON file and setting their values to zero.<br><br>
+These can be turned off by editing the JSON file and setting their values to zero.<br><br>

 ```
  "Metaavula": {